kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_meta-intelligence-framework/epistemic-honesty-eval/README.md

 ## Conclusion

-AI intelligence is “the ability to honestly acknowledge what it does not know.”
+AI intelligence is "the ability to honestly acknowledge what it does not know."
 This framework offers a new metric for **safe, explainable, and trustworthy AI**, integrating calibration, blindspot recognition, and contextual adaptation.
-I invite the community to refine and expand this work toward more honest AI systems.
+We invite the community to refine and expand this work toward more honest AI systems.

 ---